MicrosoftDocs/sql-docs/docs/t-sql/statements/restore-statements-transact-sql.md

 ## General Remarks

 As a prerequisite, you need to create a credential with the name that matches the blob storage account url, and Shared Access Signature placed as secret.
-RESTORE command will lookup credential using the blob storage url to find the information required to read the backup device.
+RESTORE command will look up credentials using the blob storage url to find the information required to read the backup device.

 RESTORE operation is asynchronous - the restore continues even if client connection breaks.
 If your connection is dropped, you can check [sys.dm_operation_status](../../relational-databases/system-dynamic-management-views/sys-dm-operation-status-azure-sql-database.md) view for the status of a restore operation (as well as for CREATE and DROP database).